 We claim that indeed

-which would in particular imply that it holds for $s=s_1 > \frac12$ since $s_1 = 1-\epsilon_t/2$ with $\epsilon_t < 1$.
-In order to verify~\eqref{eq-theta-ineq} observe that its l.h.s.\ is an affine function of $s$ whereas the r.h.s.\ is convex, and that equality holds for $s=0$ (recall that $G_t(0)=1$) and $s=\frac12$.
-Thus, the affine l.h.s.\ does not exceed the convex r.h.s.\ for any $s \geq \frac{1}{2}$, as required.
-We now conclude that $\theta \leq 1$, establishing~\eqref{eq:G1+cvx-2}.
+which would, in particular, imply that it holds for $s=s_1 > \frac12$ since $s_1 = 1-\epsilon_t/2$ with $\epsilon_t < 1$.
+In order to verify (\ref{eq-theta-ineq}) observe that its left-hand side is an affine function of $s$ whereas the right-hand side is convex and that equality holds for $s=0$ [recall that $G_t(0)=1$] and $s=\frac12$.
+Thus, the affine left-hand side does not exceed the convex right-hand side for any $s \geq\frac{1}{2}$, as required.
+We now conclude that $\theta\leq1$, establishing (\ref{eqG1+cvx-2}).

-It remains to prove \eqref{eq:G1+cvx-3}.
-Since $\theta$ is a weighted arithmetic mean of $s_1$ and $s_2=s_1 + \frac{1}{2}$, the upper bound will follow once we show that the weight on $s_1$ exceeds the weight on $s_2+\frac12$, that is, when $\alpha > \beta$ or equivalently
+It remains to prove (\ref{eqG1+cvx-3}).
+Since $\theta$ is a weighted arithmetic mean of $s_1$ and $s_2=s_1 + \frac{1}{2}$, the upper bound will follow once we show that the weight on $s_1$ exceeds the weight on $s_2+\frac12$, that is, when $\alpha> \beta$ or equivalently